Common Mortgage Scams In 2023 And How To Avoid Them

 Your credit score will always affect your mortgage rate, without exception.
 If you’re being offered a home loan that states this score won’t affect the mortgage, be wary.
 These tactics are typically schemes that prey on low-income borrowers and generally come with undesirable terms.

-6 Types Of Mortgage Scams To Watch Out For
+6 Types Of Mortgage Fraud To Watch Out For

 With many mortgage scams going unreported as ill intent can be difficult to prove, it’s important to be able to identify common scams you might encounter.